Questions: [email protected]

 Public forums should not be used to notify other editors or authors of decisions.

-Review Process:
+Review Process

 As part of the initial review, each guest editor should include a decision, as well as detailed comments on the submitted work.
 Comments can be in track changes and comment boxes on the paper itself.
 Lead guest editors should prepare a summary statement highlighting the strengths of the article and areas for improvement, and a justification for the decision.
 Summary statements should be at least 250 words in length and may draw from the comments directly on the paper.

-Forum Proposal Checklist
+Special Themed Issue Proposal Checklist

-Forums Submission Form with guest editor affiliation, contact information, statement of experience with reviews, and a short CV (5 pages max).
+Special Themed Issue Submission Form with guest editor affiliation, contact information, statement of experience with reviews, and a short CV (5 pages max).

 Proposed Timeline that describes the guest editors’ preferred schedule, and/or lists any potential scheduling conflicts (dates when the guest editors are not available).

-Call for Papers and Creative Works which includes a description of the forum, key issues explored and addressed, and the relevance to international disability studies.
+Call for Papers and Creative Works which includes a description of the issue, key issues explored and addressed, and the relevance to international disability studies.
 The call should include guest editor contact information.
 RDS reserves the right to request revisions to the call.
 Calls may request abstracts or completed papers and creative works.
 Guest editors should consider implications on timeline if accepting abstracts for uncompleted works.
 Sample papers are available at http://rdsjournal.org/index.php/journal/announcement/view/2.

 List of Places/Networks/Listservs where the call can be published.
 RDS will circulate the call.
 Guest editors are also encouraged to actively promote the call.